 Communication without detection

-Communicating with coordinating units is important when running operations to intercept, capture, or disrupt threats to United States borders.
+Communicating with coordinating units is important when running operations to intercept, capture, or disrupt threats to the United States borders.
 You don’t want to tip off the target and miss the opportunity to eliminate any threats.
-Interacting between air and ground elements with communication radios like the ARC-204 Receiver – Transmitter RT-1638/A shown here, can mean the difference between eliminating a threat, and a team that slips away to try again later.
+Interacting between air and ground elements with communication radios like the ARC-204 Receiver – Transmitter RT-1638/A shown here can mean the difference between eliminating a threat and a team that slips away to try again later.